Exfoliation - First Step in Skincare

 Aid other skincare processes

 Often, when you apply moisturizer on your skin without exfoliating, it sticks to the dirt and dead skin cells.
 The goodness of your skincare products is not optimized when this happens.
+Therefore using a good face scrub for exfoliation is really important part of skincare regime.
 After exfoliation, all the dirt, oil, and bacteria are out of the way, making your skin as smooth and new as it can be.
 This enables better absorption of moisturizers, oils, serums, or whatever skincare product you use after it.

 Keeps your skin young

-Exfoliation enables other skincare products to penetrate deep into your skin layers.
+Exfoliation with a good face scrub enables other skincare products to penetrate deep into your skin layers.
 This makes way for healthier and more nourished skin, and may prevent further damage.
 Therefore, fine lines and wrinkles are prevented, and youthful skin is preserved for longer.
 Additionally, exfoliation improves blood circulation to the skin surface.
 This improves collagen production, making sure your skin does not get saggy any time soon.

-You might have a habit of exfoliating right before a big event is coming up, because it brings an instant glow and radiance to your face.
+You might have a habit of exfoliating using the best face scrub, right before a big event is coming up, because it brings an instant glow and radiance to your face.
 The reason for this is obvious - excessive oil, dead skin cells, and clogged pores can make your skin look dull.
 When you exfoliate, all of these things are removed from your skin and your beautiful complexion illuminates bright and fresh.

 How often should you exfoliate?

 Alright, so we’ve learned that exfoliation is necessary.
 But how regularly should you be doing it?
 The simple answer to this is: you should be exfoliating as often as your skin can handle.
 We say this because even if a usual advisable number is given, some people might need more exfoliation because of their skincare needs.
-This goes especially for people with oily skin.
+This goes especially for people with oily skin as they would need a face scrub to avoid breakouts.
 Moreover, some of us might be exposed to more pollutants, UV rays, and dirt than others.
 Here is a summary of points you should keep in mind when deciding how often you should do it: -

 - Usually, exfoliating once a week is not enough.
 Exceptions can be applied to sensitive skin.

-- If your skin is too oily or your environment demands it, you should exfoliate or cleanse as often as it suits your skin.
+- If your skin is too oily or your environment demands it, you should exfoliate using a good face scrub or cleanse as often as it suits your skin.

 - Dry or sensitive skin should be extra wary of exfoliating too often, especially physically.
 Doing it twice a week is ideal with good precautions and mild products.